1. You must conduct yourself respectfully both in, and out of RP.

 3. You must be able to speak, understand, and read English.

-4. You must have access to discord.
+4. You must have access to the Forums/Discord.
+Especially when necessary.

 6. If an issue arises which requires staff attention, always follow the chain of command, beginning with the lowest on the totem pole,